 Behavior offset: Segment users over two distinct time periods

-With Amplitude's behavioral cohorts, you can create groups of users who share a pattern of behavior.
-The behavior offset feature gives you the power to further segment these users based on behaviors they've displayed in two distinct time periods.
+With Amplitude's behavioral cohorts, you can create groups of users who share a behavior pattern.
+The behavior offset feature segments these users based on behaviors they displayed in two distinct time periods.

 Common use cases for behavior offsets include:

-• Identifying users who made at least one purchase during the past week who have also made at least two more purchases over the preceding 90 days.
-This is a good proxy for customer satisfaction.
+- Identifying users who made at least one purchase during the past week and at least two more purchases over the preceding 90 days.
+This is a useful proxy for customer satisfaction.

-• Measuring users who installed the app but didn't make a purchase during the 45 days after install.
-This information can help you target re-engagement campaigns and convince these new users to convert into paying customers.
+- Measuring users who installed the app but didn't make a purchase during the 45 days after install.
+This information can help you target re-engagement campaigns and convert new users into paying customers.

-• For media companies, behavior offsets can identify users who purchase a subscription but don’t read an article in the following two weeks.
-This can help identify users who haven’t built a habit of reading content and target them in churn prevention efforts.
+- Identifying users who purchase a subscription but don't read an article in the following two weeks.
+Media companies can use this segment for churn prevention efforts.

-• Identifying users who read one article in a given week and then read two or more articles the following week can help you target engaged readers for subscription offers.
+- Identifying users who read one article in a given week and then read two or more articles the following week.
+You can target these engaged readers for subscription offers.

 In each of these use cases, there are two cohorts in play, separated from each other by the passage of time.
 In the second example, they are:

-Behavior offsets make it easy to segment the users who appear in both of these cohorts.
+Behavior offsets segment the users who appear in both cohorts.

 Before you begin